Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Methodology

 \paragraph{Pragmatic Use:} We introduce a new task to evaluate the \textit{pragmatic use} of Arabic idioms in LLMs.
 Using a subset of 150 idioms from the Kinayat dataset, we use a model-in-the-loop approach \cite{chakrabarty-etal-2022-flute, liu-etal-2024-multilingual}, prompting GPT-4.1 \cite{openai_gpt41_2025} with each idiom and its explanation to generate a sentence in Egyptian Arabic, using the prompt shown in Figure~\ref{fig:idiom-prompt}.

-A native Egyptian Arabic speaker then reviews the generated sentences and either: accepts them, make minor changes, or come up with new sentences to replace them.
+A native Egyptian Arabic speaker then reviews the generated sentences and either accepts them, makes minor changes, or comes up with new sentences to replace them.
 Of the 150 samples, 77 (51.3\%) are modified, either by minor dialectal adjustments, rephrasing, the addition of feminine examples, or complete rewriting of the sentence.
 The unmodified generated samples appear in first person, first person plural, second person, or third person masculine.
-Many examples are work-related, with the word \<شغل> "work" appearing 29 times and \<مدير> "manager" appearing 7 times.
+Many examples are related to work, with the word \<شغل> "work" appearing 29 times and \<مدير> "manager" appearing 7 times.

 As part of the task setup, for each idiom, the annotator selects a plausible but incorrect idiom from the Kinayat set to serve as a distractor in a multiple-choice setting.
 We then evaluate LLMs, asking them to choose the correct idiom for a given sentence, using the template in Figure~\ref{fig:prag-use}.
 Representative examples of this task are shown in Figure~\ref{fig:prag-use-examples}.

-We evaluate the performance of LLMs on the following tasks using zero-shot prompting.
-All prompts are included in Appendix \ref{app:prompts}.
+We evaluate the performance of LLMs on the following tasks using zero-shot prompting, with a single evaluation run per experiment.
+All prompts are included in the appendix \ref{app:prompts}.
+All prompts are in English to maintain methodological consistency in both English and Arabic datasets in our evaluation, allowing for direct comparison without introducing confounding factors from prompt language variation, and following previous work in multilingual LLM evaluation \cite{liu-etal-2024-multilingual, lin-etal-2022-shot, muennighoff-etal-2023-crosslingual}.

 \paragraph{Multiple Choice Question (MCQ) Understanding:} To evaluate figurative comprehension, we construct multiple choice questions, inspired by the work of \citet{liu-etal-2024-multilingual, kabra-etal-2023-multi}, where each item presents two candidate explanations for a given idiom or proverb, one correct and one incorrect.